junhaodong/soft-dev/README.md

 soft-dev
 =====
 Work and projects from the Software Development (SoftDev) '14-'15 course.
+Period 5 for Fall & Spring.
 Projects are in order of most recent to least recent.

 ##Fall Semester
-Period 5

 ###Final Project
 Junhao Dong, Chesley Tan, Eric Wong, Elvin Shoyfer